nikoladimitroff/DSA-Demo-Library/homeworks/course_projects.md

 Final course projects
 ======================
-Choose one of the projects below and fill this [form](http://goo.gl/forms/qrVNhLJ42I) BEFORE 11.01.2015, 23:59:59.
-If you fail to do so, you'll be assigned a project at random.

 All of the problems are *hard*.
 They require some research but because of that you've got plenty of time.
 Feel free to ask us about hints.

-* Your grade depends on 3 components - functionality, performance & code quality
+* Your grade depends on 3 components - functionality, performance & code quality.
 * You are **not** required to write in Java.
+All of the following languages are acceptable - Java, C#, C / C++, Python, JS.
 * If none of the projects below fit you, you may suggest another one.
+Contact your teaching assistant.
-* Your grade will be finalized after a successful defence during the last exerice or 2 (your teaching assistant will give you more information)
+* Your grade will be finalized after a successful defence.
+* Besides implementing the algorithms below, you **must** provide a demo application that can demonstrate that it works correctly.
+* The implementation's design is up to you.
+You can make a console app, a GUI mobile / desktop app, web app, a smart washing machine showing the result on its display.
+To make testing easier, it's a good idea to add an option to read the input from file.

 ### Mini-mathematica